 In the Safe Conversation process, there is a sender and a receiver.
 Before the receiver can reply, they need to mirror back what they have heard their partner (the sender) say to their partner’s satisfaction.
 It is a flat mirror, no additions nor subtractions.
 “Here is what I heard you say, did I get it?”

-In a less conscious relationship, especially if there is a charge on an issue, the receiver might hear 60, 70, or even 80% of what their partner says, which is a distortion.
-Then, if their partner only hears 80% of that reply, it really is a distortion of distortion and pretty soon the conversation can go south pretty quickly.
+In a less conscious relationship, especially if there is a charge on an issue, the receiver might hear 60, 70, or even 80% of what their partner says.
+This is a distortion.
+Then, if their partner only hears 80% of that reply, it really is a distortion of distortion.
+Pretty soon the conversation can go south pretty quickly.

 Sometimes, it might be just one word that the sender feels is important, that the receiver missed.
 When two people are arguing, however, they would never get a chance to make sure they were heard correctly.
 In an argument, typically when one person stops to take a breath, the other person jumps in, and generally, neither is really listening.
 The Safe Conversation process allows the sender to resend the piece that is important to him or her that their partner missed.